DCC-EX/EX-FastClock/README.md

 Create a folder within your Arduino sletches folder called EX-Fast_Clock.
 Copy the files from the root folder to a folder called EX-Fast_Clock folder just created.

 The project requires three libraries - Adafruit_GFX, Adafruit_Touchscreen and MCUFRIEND_kbv.
-All three cn be installed from the Arduino IDE library manager.
-However copies of the libraries used in this project can be found in the Libraries within the zip file.
-These folder should be copied into your normal libraries folder within the Arduino folder.
+All three can be installed from the Arduino IDE library manager.
+However copies of the libraries used in this project can be found in the Libraries folder within the zip file.
+These folders should be copied into your normal libraries folder within the Arduino folder.

 I have also generated two special fonts for the project which can be found in the main folder in this repository.
 The file Arial9pt7b.h congtains a fullset of the Arial Font as used in Windows.
 The file Arial48pt7b.h contains a large 48pt Arial font containing only characters 0-9 and :.
 This is used to display the time clock on the screen.
 The full font was too large to fit into the Uno memory.